 Syntax Differences between MariaDB and SQL Server

-This article is meant to show a non-exhaustive list of syntax differences between MariaDB and SQL Server, and it's written for SQL Server users that are unfamiliar with MariaDB.
+This article contains a non-exhaustive list of syntax differences between MariaDB and SQL Server, and is written for SQL Server users that are unfamiliar with MariaDB.

 sql_mode and old_mode

 SQL semantics and syntax, in MariaDB, are affected by the sql_mode variable.
 Its value is a comma-separated list of flags, and each of them, if specified, affects a different aspect of SQL syntax and semantics.